 - Maple walnut: omit the orange zest, increase the maple syrup to ½ cup, add ¾ cup chopped walnuts

 Feel free to experiment with your own flavor combinations, too.
-Basically, you can add a cup of whatever mix-ins you like, plus any fresh or dried spices, citrus zest, and extracts.
+Basically, you can add up to a cup of whatever mix-ins you like, plus any fresh or dried spices, citrus zest, and extracts.

 Serving, storing, and reheating